w3tecch/aurelia-typescript-boilerplate/README.md

   npm run e2e:start
   ```

+## Environment confugration
-4. There is a configuration management in place.
+There is a configuration management in place.
 Three standart environments are already set (devlopment, test and production).
 You can also add more environments with ```--env <env-name>``` but there is a catch: You have to add ```--``` for each npm command you
 run throw so if your like to set the evnirnment for ```npm start``` you have to do this like so: